morningspace/docker-registry-cli/README.md

 reg-cli ls mr.io -lm | less
 ```

-### Remove images and tags
+### Remove Images and Tags

-Just like the linux `rm` command to remove directories or files, to remove one or more images and tags, all can be done by `cli rm` command.
+Just like the linux `rm` command to remove directories or files, to remove one or more images and tags, all can be done by `reg-cli rm` command.

-When specify an image with one ore more tags separated by comma, it can remove one or more tags of that image.
+When specify an image with one or more tags separated by comma, it can remove one or more tags of that image.
 Without specifying any tag, it will remove all tags for that image:

 ```shell
 # remove a tag for an image